ampproject/amphtml/contributing/building-an-amp-extension.md

 message.

 The other part of the event-system in AMP is actions.
-When listening to an event on an element usually you’d like to trigger an action (possibly on other elements).
+When listening to an event on an element usually you'd like to trigger an action (possibly on other elements).
 For example, in the example above, the publisher is executing the `open` action on `lightbox`.